kjwrld/mrange-shader-rework/README.md

 ## Overview

 This project is a modern web adaptation of a GLSL shader originally inspired by [Mårten Rånge](https://www.shadertoy.com/view/msVBzm).
-It demonstrates ray marching techniques to render a dynamic scene featuring a lorenz attractor within a plane.
+It demonstrates ray marching techniques to render a dynamic scene and I added lerping to the render output for UI

 ## Features